Emskiq/substate-learning/README.md

 This page provides additional resources for further learning.

 Personally, I plan to at least explore the provided resources.
 Who knows, there might be the next big thing that will spark my interest and keep me engaged in the future.

+## Build a Parachain

+This section focuses on moving beyond solo-chain development and introduces the concept of Parachains, one of the main features of [Polkadot](https://wiki.polkadot.network/docs/learn-parachains).

+Note: I wouldn't say that the whole section is useless, but I definitely cannot see any immediate benefit in learning the concepts presented in the tutorials.
+What will be important, I believe, are the new concepts I have learned as well as all the new terminology.